 9) Purpura associated with infection: This is usually due to meningococcal, streptococcal, Salmonella spp, or other rare bacterial infections such as Capnocytophaga canimorsus, Pasteurella multocida, varicella-zoster virus, influenza virus, measles virus, or malaria.
 It may also develop in patients with gram-negative sepsis, for instance, Waterhouse-Friderichsen syndrome, pneumococcal sepsis, endocarditis, purpura fulminans (a rapid severe purpura in the course of infections, which initially manifests as fever, rigors, massive symmetric purpura on the lower extremities and trunk, and progresses to bullous and necrotic lesions that may lead to gangrene or even autoamputation of fingers).
 The risk of such infections is increased significantly by splenectomy, functional hyposplenism, or the use of selected medications, such as eculizumab.

-10) Purpura related to thromboembolism: Hemorrhagic and necrotic lesions in patients with disseminated intravascular coagulation (DIC), heparin-induced thrombocytopenia, cutaneous necrosis caused by vitamin K antagonists, antiphospholipid syndrome, embolism caused by atherosclerotic plaques, severe hereditary deficiency of protein C, and warfarin-associated skin necrosis/peripheral gangrene.
+10) Purpura related to thromboembolism: Hemorrhagic and necrotic lesions in patients with disseminated intravascular coagulation (DIC), heparin-induced thrombocytopenia, cutaneous necrosis caused by vitamin K antagonists, antiphospholipid syndrome, embolism caused by atherosclerotic plaques, severe hereditary deficiency of protein C.

 11) Drug-induced purpura: Purpura located mainly on the skin of the trunk and extremities.
 It appears after several days to over 2 weeks of administration of certain drugs (eg, allopurinol, cytarabine, atropine, barbiturates, quinidine, phenytoin, isoniazid, methotrexate, morphine, naproxen, nitrofurantoin, penicillins, piroxicam, sulfonamides, iodine) and disappears within several days of their discontinuation.